The Cost Method for Early - Stage Valuation

 This is your initial valuation.
 All added up, we arrive at a value of around $305,000 (rounded in your favor, of course).
 But is that a good valuation?

-You know the prototype works in the garage, and don't forget that the invention itself (projecting images on curved glass) has inherent extra value.
-We'll conveniently categorize this additional value under Goodwill.
-Goodwill is a term from the accounting world, and there are many known definitions.
-In this text, we will define Goodwill as the additional value that can be attributed to a company due to the ability to earn more money than other competitors in a similar industry.
-In the case of the iCic, this is almost impossible for you to determine, as you haven't encountered such technology before.
+You know the prototype works in the garage, and don't forget that the invention itself (projecting images on curved glass) carries inherent additional value.
+We'll conveniently categorize this extra value under Goodwill.
+Goodwill is a term from the accounting world, and many definitions exist.
+In this text, we define Goodwill as the additional value that can be attributed to a company because it is able to earn more money than competitors in a similar industry.
+In practice, this means that something about your invention or business — its technology, brand, know-how, or market position — allows you to generate higher profits than others who offer similar products.
+If you want to understand this concept more deeply, see Equity, Goodwill & Startup Valuation.
+In the case of your invention, the iCic, this is almost impossible for you to determine, as you haven't encountered such technology before.

 Since we completely made up the iCic, we won't attempt to assign a value to the goodwill.
-Be cautious, though, as in some cases, this could potentially amount to millions.
-But as mentioned, the cost method presented here should only be used if your invention is still in its infancy and many questions remain unanswered.
-Before we move on to more complex valuation methods, it's important to say something about the value of money over time.
+Be cautious, though, as in some cases this additional value can easily amount to millions — for example when an invention gives you a genuine competitive edge that others cannot match.
+But as mentioned, the cost method presented here should only be used if your invention is still in its infancy and many important questions remain unanswered.
+But the person you are negotiating with cannot determine the goodwill themselves, so it depends on your negotiation skills and persuasiveness what you can get out of it for goodwill :-).
+And now, before we move on to more complex valuation methods, it's important to say something about the value of money over time.